melissa-perez/FlashCards/README.md

 ## Flash Cards

 ### App Description
-FlashCards is an Android application that allows users to create virtual flash cards for memorization and learning.
+Flash Cards is an Android application that allows users to create virtual flash cards for memorization and learning.

 ### Tools Used
 Android Studio, Android SDK 23, Java